guptakuldeeprp/auto-assignment/README.md

  ```

  ## Foot notes:
- Problem of finding a global minimum cost of DeliveryExecutive to all orders can be thought of as weighted maximum bipartite matching.
+ Problem of finding a global minimum cost of DeliveryExecutive to all orders can be thought of as weighted maximum/minimum bipartite matching. <br /> <br />
- After some research, I came across an algorithm called Hungarian algorithm which can be used to solve it in O(n^3) running time.
+ After some research, I came across an algorithm called Hungarian algorithm / Kuhn-Munkres algorithm which can be used to solve it in O(n^3) running time.<br />
+ There are research papers available to make this algorithm faster by running in parallel. <br /> <br />
- We can use a [JGraphT](http://jgrapht.org/) - The java graph library, to calculate the Order -> DeliveryExecutive assignment.
+ We can use a [JGraphT](http://jgrapht.org/) - The java graph library, to calculate the Order -> DeliveryExecutive assignment.<br />
- This seemed like an over kill as it will increase time and space complexity a lot.
+ This seemed like an over kill as it will increase time and space complexity a lot.<br />
- For production use case, we will need to implement and optimize it if optimal assignment strategy is required.
+ For production use case, we will need to implement and optimize it if optimal minimal cost assignment is required.